2023-MAR-Carmel-Azgour

 My intention in this series was to create a space which breaks from reality, constructs a new perspective, and touches upon universal human truths.
 To abstract from reality is to create a metaphor, one which becomes coherent only after being combined with the viewer’s pre-existing library of symbolic imagery.
 In this realm of the subconscious, figurative and abstract elements combine with preexisting perceptions and archetypes to evoke sensations beyond that which aesthetics can provide.
 I’d like to invite the viewer to explore his/her own existence through the imagery depicted in these paintings.

 "These are paintings that invite one in and reveal depth of feeling and interest.
-For me, I see something new each time I look at one of Michael’s paintings.
+I see something new each time I look at one of Michael’s paintings.
 They are warm and peaceful if one is merely walking by without focusing on the painting.
-However, they also provide interest and depth should anyone stop to examine the paintings." -- Susan T., Collector
+However, they also provide interest and depth should anyone stop to examine the paintings." – ST, Collector

 EVENTS